MicrosoftDocs/defender-docs/defender-endpoint/configure-proxy-internet.md

 ## Configure the proxy server manually using netsh command

-Use netsh to configure a system-wide static proxy.
+Use `netsh` to configure a system-wide static proxy.

 > [!NOTE]
->
-> - This will affect all applications including Windows services which use WinHTTP with default proxy.</br>
+> This configuration affects all applications, including Windows services which use `WinHTTP` with default proxy.

 1. Open an elevated command line:
    1. Go to **Start** and type `cmd`.